 Another relative, Walery Antoni Wroblewski, her husband’s nephew and ward, served as an officer in the Polish-Lithuanian uprising of 1863 and in 1871 went on to command units fighting to defend the Paris Commune.
 Emilja’s son Tadeusz Stanisław Wroblewski (1858-1925) would become an important reformist politician, bibliophile and cultural activist in Vilnius.
 The library of Lithuanian Academy of Science carries his name today.

-Editor’s note: one or two problems with Major Bartlomiej Beniowski…
+Editor’s note: sources for Major Bartlomiej Beniowski…